-specifies the symbolic identifier (1-4 characters) of the transaction to be executed by a task started as the result of a START BREXIT command.
-The transaction will be started in the 3270 bridge environment, and will execute in association with the bridge exit specified in BREXIT.
+Specifies the symbolic identifier (1-4 characters) of the transaction to be executed by a task started as the result of a START BREXIT command.
+The transaction is started in the 3270 bridge environment, and executes in association with the bridge exit specified in BREXIT.